Follow this path...Leadership Essentials

 Author and world renowned expert in the science of non-verbal communication, non-verbal leadership, group dynamics, advanced relationship building & presentation skills.

 Michael Grinder is the pioneer in teaching others how to perceive non-verbal communication in a group setting.
-He was personally trained by two well-known experts in the field of communication: Carl Rogers, the wellspring of rapport and relationships, and Michael's brother Dr. John Grinder, co-founder of Neuro Linguistic
+He was personally trained by two well-known experts in the field of communication: Carl Rogers, the wellspring of rapport and relationships, and Michael's brother Dr. John Grinder, co-founder of Neuro Linguistic Programming (NLP).

 Research shows that non-verbal signals carry five times as much impact as the verbal channel.